 The CIF is governed by an eleven member Board of Directors.
 Nine of the eleven are selected residents of the Palo Verde Valley who demonstrate a sincere interest and desire to assist in carrying out, promoting and fulfilling the purposes of this Corporation.
 The Directors are Jay Abbs, Chairman; Kime Williams, 1st Vice Chairman; Jeff Gatchell, 2nd Vice-chairman; Brad Robinson, Secretary; and Mike Hudson, Treasurer; Tim Cox, George Thomas and Carolyn Dekens, Jamey Mullion, are Directors At Large.
 Nisha Noroian from the Palo Verde Irrigation District Board and Jason Rollo from Metropolitan Water District are Designated (non-voting) Directors, representing their respective agencies.
 Our Board meetings are the last Thursday of the month.
 January, March, May.
 July, September, and November.

 There are five standing Committees comprised of Directors and members of the public.
 They help the Board with decision making and give guidance where appropriate.

-Marilee Harkinson, a local resident, is the Chief Executive Officer.
+Bruce K Wilson, a local resident, is the Chief Executive Officer.

 A small sample of recently completed loan projects include the Dobbs/Ashley Furniture Store and Distribution Center, A&R Bakery, Subway, the new Hampton Inn and Suites, Palo Verde Hospital and Dobbs-Ashley Distribution Center.
 All CIF loans focus on job creation.
-Of the 28 loans given, 325 jobs have been preserved and 235 new jobs created.